Providence foothills LCR Rezone

 No. This is one of the main reasons we are speaking out.
 No developer should be given the

 We, the undersigned, call on the Providence City UT Mayor and City Council to vote against the LCR rezone of the 79 acres at the foothills of Providence.

-The Providence foothills LCR Rezone petition to Mayor and City Council of Providence City UT was written by Mandy Donavan and is in the category City & Town Planning at GoPetition.
+The Providence foothills LCR Rezone petition to Mayor and City Council of Providence City UT was written by Josh Paulsen and is in the category City & Town Planning at GoPetition.